AdvaithD/interpreter/README.md

 - `NextToken()` is used to iterate through the source code

 Started with creating a lexer test, so we have a sense of what we need to achieve (TDD)

+### Parser

+Takes in input data, and builds a data structure (AST in our case).
+The goal here is to give structure to the otherwise meaningless input.
+Here, the parser is the equivalent of `JSON.parse()` in js for json objects